10 most beautiful at night buildings in the world

 Over a small village and a church, in 1631, Louis XIII ordered the construction of a château of brick and stone with gardens that reached almost the size Versailles gardens have today.

-Starting with Louis XIV the Palace of Versailles became the main royal residence of France, until the the French Revolution in 1789.
+Starting with Louis XIV, the Palace of Versailles became the main royal residence of France until the French Revolution in 1789.

 5. The Hofburg Palace